saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 is most likely not a concern with the number of observations flagged as having standardized residuals with large magnitude as the proportion of these residuals is relatively small.
-Although our proportion is somewhat close to 5% it is still most likely the case that these flagged residuals are a relatively small proportion of the data, as well since none of our points violated Cook’s Distance, it is most likely the case that our model is sound.
-As well, it is most likely these 5% of observations which may have caused the skew in our residual variance.
+Although our proportion is somewhat close to 5%, it is still most likely the case that these flagged residuals are a relatively small proportion of the data.
+Since none of our points violated Cook’s Distance, it is most likely the case that our model is sound.
+Also, it is most likely these 5% of observations may have caused the skew in our residual variance.

 ### VIF